akhilbabu759/package_sample_home_card/README.md

 ## Usage

-TODO:Basic usage: To create a basic HomeCard widget, you can pass in the required parameters for the image URL, banner text, card height, and banner color.
+Basic usage: To create a basic HomeCard widget, you can pass in the required parameters for the image URL, banner text, card height, and banner color.
 Here's an example:

 less
 Copy code